Don’t bash the bat until you’ve given this rum a fair shot. Because it’s damned good.

 Many – myself among them – believe that one of Bacardi’s more unappreciated rums is the 8-year-old, and I’d argue the Reserva Limitada joins the club…and even dials it up a few notches.

 The company may sell more rum than anyone else, has enormous (and heavily criticized) tax breaks and subsidies to keep its costs down, is a global juggernaut of the entry-level rums, but at the upper end of the scale has a real bad rep with rum lovers who just disdain it.
 So if Bacardi wanted to break into the rarefied realms of stratospherically-priced premium rums lovingly issued by craft bottlers, they did well with this one.
 And yet, many who taste this rum will express their “surprise,” and how “unexpected” it is.
 But it shouldn’t be: one can’t be in the rum making business for over a hundred years and not pick up something, right.
-The real mystery is what took so damned long, and why they can’t do better.
+The real mystery is what took so damned long, and why they can’t do better, more often.

 Still, let’s just move away from any preconceptions we might have regarding the brand, and simply address what I tasted that day: a dark amber rum in a standard bottle (I didn’t see a box, but a quick search confirms it comes with one) bottled at — what is now, for me — a mild 40%.
 (Interestingly enough, while I meant it when I said dark amber, some photographs online suggest a lighter colour, almost honey-like).
 The nose demonstrated a solid, creamy nose of coconut, some fruit, burnt sugar, even nougat… and a touch of mischief thrown in via a flirt of lemon peel.
 Some clove and cinnamon danced around there after opening up.
 It was well done: there was nothing truly exciting or freakishly adventurous about it — it probably wouldn’t be a Bacardi if it exhibited such traits — just seamless quality.